There are millions of men and women around the world asking this question, how to run a marathon under 4 hours? Are you one of them?

-We both know doing long runs at or close to goal marathon race pace will create waves, but practicing paces that exceed race pace is your money workouts.
-They are what makes 9.09 pace feel ridiculously easy and why is this important?
+We both know doing long runs at or close to goal marathon race pace will get results.
+That being said, training at paces that exceed race pace is even better.
+Remember, they are what makes 9.09 pace feel ridiculously easy and why is this important?

-9.09 per mile pace for 26.2 miles takes an individual’s physiology to the limit.
-Running at paces exceeding race pace is more toward your Aerobic Capacity.
 These are running at speeds closer to 95-110% of your maximal effort.
-Speeds that are far faster then you intend on racing in the marathon.
+Also, speeds that are far faster than you intend on racing in the marathon.

 What is 9.09 pace going to feel like if you have become acquainted to running at 7.00 pace?

-You will react in the race and will feel totally in control, almost like you are floating in the race because you have trained so much harder then the pace you are asking of your body to withstand.
+You will react in the race.
+In addition, feel totally in control because you have trained so much harder than goal pace.

 A few examples of workouts like this are: